Look out! Oh, no! Whoa!

 The same thing could be said for Scoop the Cub Reporter.
 That red headed teenager goes above and beyond the call of duty.
 I see him out in all sorts of weather reporting on everything.
 After a big storm, there he is telling us about power outtages and clean up efforts.
 Or, he’s down at Town Hall letting us know what the mayor has in mind for school closings and stuff like that.
 Why, I once saw him interviewing a group of folks who didn’t want the big oak tree on Main Street to be torn down.
 He’s says he’s so lucky to be a reporter.
 He feels it’s a privilege to make sure people feel their voices are being heard.

 Of course, the most influential voice in town is that of Mayor Beauregard P. Fibbs.
 He’s quite a character.
 I asked him the other day as I was dropping off a package what he likes about being mayor.
 He thought for a moment.
 Then he told me that serving others is a wonderful way to spend each day.
 He said it’s not the big speeches or the parades that matter.
 He feels good when he can do something to improve the life of a person or a family in need.
 He showed me the stack of Thank You letters he’s recieved.
-After reading some of them, I see what he means.
+Why, Mayor Fibbs seemed downright emotional.
+But you know, after reading some of those letters, I can see why he gets choked up.
+He’s made a difference.

 Over at the Community Center I drop off a whole stack of mail for Rita Mallena.
-As the center’s director, she’s been switching up activities like crazy trying to make sure most of them can be done on line.
-Teachers at nearby Shady Pines Elementary School have been doing the same.
-Rita says she’s had so much help from an army of volunteers.
+As the center’s director, she’s been switching up activities like crazy trying to make sure some are done in person and some are still on line.
+Teachers at nearby Shady Pines Elementary School have been helping when they can.
+In fact, Rita says she’s had so much help from an army of volunteers.
 By coordinating with the school she’s been able to keep kids entertained and engaged in ways she would never have thought up on her own.
 I think I saw tears in her eyes as she explained how grateful she is to everyone who has helped her this year.

 What a Doggone Year